-Errors within promises are extremely easy to handle.
-For the purposes of intercepting them, it's enough to call the catch
+Errors inside promises are very easy to handle.
+To catch them, it's enough to call the catch

-method and pass to it the callback that takes the error itself as an input:
+method and pass it the callback that takes the error itself as input:

 import fsp from 'fs/promises';